Hertzccc/PythonExamples/README.md

 # PythonExamples
 Examples for kids to learn python programming.

-1. Please read TestTurtle/readme.pdf for an overview
+1. Please read readme.pdf for an overview

 2. How to Run